studylessshape/SimpleNetSniff/Readme.md

 # SimpleNetSniff
 This soft is based on C#.
-It is my work for course and only for studying.
+It is my works for course and only for studying.

 ## Dependence or Used Library
 - [WinForm](https://github.com/dotnet/winforms)